UPDATE: San Francisco Mayor, Police Chief Promise Crackdown on Crime After Brazen Union Square Spree

 SAN FRANCISCO (CBS SF) — After a huge retail crime spree in Union Square Friday, San Francisco Mayor London Breed and SFPD Chief Bill Scott on Saturday promised changes are coming to the area.

 The Louis Vuitton store in San Francisco’s Union Square was just one of nearly a dozen retail stores hit in the brazen smash-and-grab robbery spree.
-The Burberry store, Bloomingdale’s, the Jins eyeglasses store, Maxferd Jewelry & Loan and Yves Saint Laurent store were all targeted, police said.READ MORE: Peninsula Vaccine Clinic Busy for Walk-Up Appointments
+The Burberry store, Bloomingdale’s, the Jins eyeglasses store, Maxferd Jewelry & Loan and Yves Saint Laurent store were all targeted, police said.READ MORE: UPDATE: 'It Was Insane'; Dozens Of Looters Ransack Walnut Creek Nordstrom Store

 Mayor Breed held a press conference Saturday afternoon to address the incidents the day before.